hspil/hspil.github.io/free_space_optical.md

+---
+layout: default
-# Free Space Optical Resources
+title: Free Space Optical Resources
+---

 A place to keep notes about optical ham radio.
 Most stuff on this page is about near-infrared and visible light (approx 1000 – 500 nm)

 ## A list of amateurs with published information on various optical communication systems: